emberjs/rfcs/text/0860-ember-data-request-service.md

 Similarly, if `next` is called only a single time and neither `setStream` nor `getStream` was called, we automatically curry the stream from the future returned by `next` onto the future returned by the handler.

+Finally, if the return value of a handler is a `Future`, we curry the entire thing.
+This makes the following possible and ensures even `data` is curried when doing so: `return next(<req>)`.

+In the case of the `Future` being returned, `Stream` proxying is automatic and immediate and does not wait for the `Future` to resolve.

 **Using as a Service**